Campus Living at Webster University

 • Arrange for transportation/storage of personal items within 24 hours of your last final.

-• RA Checkout: For this option, you will sign up for a checkout time with your RA.
+• RA Checkout: For this option, you will sign up for a checkout time with your Resident Assistant.
 When your checkout time arrives, your RA will assess your space on the unit condition report, have you complete some paperwork, and accept the keys to your room.
 Please note that all final damage assessments will be done by a professional staff member.

 • After removing your personal items, you are responsible for cleaning bathrooms, bedroom, furniture and blinds, in addition to removing all trash to the dumpsters located in the parking lot.
 The last one leaving the room should close windows and blinds, turn off the lights and close and lock door.